9 Foods You Should Never Eat Before Bed

-Don’t try solving your late-night munchies with a trip to the drive-through.
-Greasy, fatty foods get through your system slower than protein and carbs, so your body will still be hard at work by the time you try falling asleep, says behavioral sleep consultant Richard Shane, PhD, creator of the Sleep Easily Method.
+Avoid a trip to the drive-through to satisfy your late-night munchies.
+Greasy, fatty foods get through your system slower than protein and carbs, so your body will still be hard at work by the time you try to fall asleep, says Boulder-based behavioral sleep therapist Richard Shane, PhD, creator of the Sleep Easily Method.
 “You don’t want the engine of the digestive system cranking away when the rest of your body is trying to go to sleep,” he says.
 Find out why you crave junk food when you’re tired.

 The reasons to avoid spicy foods before bed are twofold.
 For one, they can irritate the stomach and cause heartburn, making it hard to wind down for sleep, says Dr. Shane.
-The interaction also creates a passage for histamines to release into your body, says W Christopher Winter, MD, president of the Charlottesville Neurology and Sleep Clinic and author of The Sleep Solution: Why Your Sleep Is Broken and How to Fix It.
+The interaction also creates a passage for histamines to release into your body, says W. Christopher Winter, MD, president of the Charlottesville Neurology and Sleep Medicine clinic in Virginia and author of The Sleep Solution: Why Your Sleep Is Broken and How to Fix It.
 “Anti-histamines make you sleepy,” he says, but on the flip side, histamines promote wakefulness.

 Forget what you’ve heard about how the tryptophan in turkey makes you sleepy on Thanksgiving—you can blame your food coma on the massive portions you gobbled down.
 In fact, turkey on any other day might actually keep you awake.
 The protein signals the brain to produce dopamine, the “motivation molecule” that gives you energy.
 You might want to avoid chicken and steak close to bedtime, but there’s still a way to get your protein fix.
 “Game meat and salmon are higher in melatonin,” says Dr. Winter.
 “Those are good for sleep.”
-On the flip side, make sure you never these 10 things if you want to live a long life.
+(On the flip side, try to not eat these 10 things if you want to live a long life.)

 You probably wouldn’t down a cup of coffee before bed, but it’s not the only source of caffeine.
 One ounce of chocolate (about three squares) contains about 23 milligrams of caffeine, which is a quarter of the amount in a cup of coffee.
 These are the 50 things nutritionists never eat—so you shouldn’t either.